mkravchik/CybORG/overview.md

     Transforms the observation into a huge vector end note

+note top of TrueTableWrapper
+    Transforms the observation into a small simplified table end note

+note top of BlueTableWrapper
+    Transforms the observation into a small simplified table/vector The vector represents just the exploitation state of the host and not its properties end note

+note top of RedTableWrapper
+    Similar to BlueTableWrapper, but from the red perspective end note

 BaseWrapper <|-- EnumActionWrapper
 BaseWrapper <|-- FixedFlatWrapper
+BaseWrapper <|-- TrueTableWrapper
+BaseWrapper <|-- BlueTableWrapper
+BaseWrapper <|-- RedTableWrapper
 BaseWrapper <|-- OpenAIGymWrapper
 OpenAI.Env <|-- OpenAIGymWrapper